 Dry Eye Treatment in Dallas

-Common causes of dry eye include:
+Common causes of dry eyes include:

 - inflammatory diseases such as rheumatoid arthritis and lupus

-- medications such as diuretics, beta blockers, antihistamines, anti-anxiety medications, and pain relievers
+- medications such as diuretics, beta-blockers, antihistamines, anti-anxiety medications, and pain relievers

 - abnormal blinking caused by Bell’s palsy, cosmetic surgery, and lid abnormalities

 Treatment of dry eye syndrome is first targeted at removing any offending cause.
 Artificial tear supplements are usually the first line treatment.
 Restasis (cyclosporin) and the newly released Xiidra (lifitegrast) are initiated if artificial tears alone are not helpful.
 Punctal plugs are microscopic plugs that can be inserted into any one of the 4 tear ducts that drain tears from the eye.
 There are special contact lenses that provide comfort for severe dry eye patients.
 We also may be able to prevent or treat dry eyes nutritionally.
 There are many studies being conducted to help us learn more about the relationship between vitamins, minerals and antioxidants and eye health.
 So far, there have been promising findings associating Omega-3 fatty acids and flaxseed oil with a reduction of dry eye symptoms.
-Eating foods such as walnuts and coldwater fish like herring and mackerel that are rich in Omega-3 fatty acids or taking a supplement has been shown to lower the risk of developing dry eye syndrome.
+Eating foods such as walnuts and cold water fish like herring and mackerel that are rich in Omega-3 fatty acids or taking a supplement has been shown to lower the risk of developing dry eye syndrome.